Video games are fun… but when it comes to a child’s time spent playing video games, here are some unhealthy gaming habits to watch for.

 Though some forms of gameplay can improve brain function, as well as cutting down on stress, and even helping with ADHD, that doesn’t make your child immune to the dangers of video game addiction.
 If you’re worried about the amount of time your kids spend in front of a screen, keep these unhealthy gaming habits and signs in mind, and work to limit your child’s video game time.

-First in our list of 7 unhealthy gaming habits is a preoccupation with .
-If you’re noticing a lot of your child’s conversations revolve around his favorite , you might be seeing the effects of a video game addiction.
+First in our list of 7 unhealthy gaming habits is a preoccupation with video games.
+If you’re noticing a lot of your child’s conversations revolve around his favorite video games, you might be seeing the effects of a video game addiction.
 Spending quality time with your child, away from the computer and without the iPad, can help develop new interests.
 Remember to leave your phone at home if possible, or at least turn it off.
-Kids model behavior from their parents.
+Kids model behavior from their parents. -

 The effect of solar-imitating LED lights on sleep has been well documented.
 Kids need more sleep than adults, so interrupting sleeping patterns with even the most casual games can have a significant impact on cognitive function throughout the day, including affecting a child’s ability to retain information, ability to regulate moods, and hand-eye coordination, among other things.
 Worse, sleep problems in childhood often escalate to insomnia as an adult.
 Turn all devices off when natural daylight fades, and develop healthy sleep habits.